dsharathrao/single-endpoint-router/README.md

 **Routing logic:**

 - If a request matches both the endpoint path and one of the payloads, it is routed to that server.
-- If no payload matches, the gateway tries all servers in order as fallback.
+- If no payload matches, the router tries all servers in order as fallback.

 ---